eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

 This section provides configuration examples for the following typical use cases when dealing with distributed systems:

++ :ref:`use-case-dds-tsn` |Pro|.
+  Describes how to configure *Fast DDS* to use DDS over Time-Sensitive Networking (TSN).
+  This configuration leverages IEEE 802.1 standards to provide deterministic, real-time data delivery over Ethernet.
+  It ensures predictable latency and high reliability for critical applications by mapping DDS QoS policies to TSN capabilities and supporting both UDP/IP and raw Ethernet transports.

 + :ref:`use-case-tcp`.
   Describes how to configure *Fast DDS* to use the ``LARGE_DATA`` builtin transports mode.
   This mode enables efficient utilization of TCP transport without the need for constant reconfiguration during deployment changes.
   It optimizes communication performance for large data samples over lossy networks by employing a combination of UDP and TCP/SHM transports.

 + :ref:`use-case-fast-rtps-over-wifi`.
   Presents a case where :ref:`discovery` through multicast communication is a challenge.